kanika3821-netizen/VoiceVitals/README.md

 ---

 ## 👨‍💻 Built By
-Kanika — First Year Student
+Kanika — First Year DSAI Student
-Built for Samsung Solve for Tomorrow 2026
+Thapar Institute of Engineering & Technology, Punjab Built for Samsung Solve for Tomorrow 2026

 ---